Density of monochromatic infinite subgraphs II: Trees

 \begin{fact} Let $T$ be a tree of unbounded radius.
 Either for all $v\in V(T)$, there is an infinite path in $T$ starting with $v$ or there exists $v_0\in V(T)$ such that $T$ contains an increasing star having $v_0$ as the center. \end{fact}

-\begin{proof} Let $T$ be a tree and suppose $T$ does not contain an infinite path.
-Let $v$ be a vertex in $T$ and note that since $T$ has unbounded radius, we can do the following: let $Q_1$ be a path from $v$ to a leaf $u_1$, which has some length $k_1$, now there must exist a path $Q_2$ of length $k_2>k_1$ from $v$ to a leaf $u_2$, and so on.
+\begin{proof} Let $T$ be a tree, let $v\in V(T)$, and suppose there is no infinite path in $T$ starting with $v$ (since $T$ is connected, this implies that there is no infinite path in $T$ at all).
+Since $T$ has unbounded radius, we can do the following: let $Q_1$ be a path from $v$ to a leaf $u_1$, which has some length $k_1$, now there must exist a path $Q_2$ of length $k_2>k_1$ from $v$ to a leaf $u_2$, and so on.
 This process gives an infinite set of leaves $U$ and an increasing sequence $k_1, k_2, \dots$ such that there is a path from $v$ to $u_i$ of length $k_i$.
 Now we apply the Star-Comb lemma \cite[Lemma 8.2]{Dies} to the set $U$.
 Since $T$ has no infinite path, there must exist a subdivision of an infinite star with center $v_0$ such that all the leaves, call them $U'$, are in $U$.
 We claim that for all $k$ there exists a path from $v_0$ to $U'$ which has length greater than $k$, which would prove the lemma.
 If not, then there exists $k$ such that every path from $v_0$ to $U'$ has length at most $k$.
-However, this would imply, since there is a path from $v$ to $v_0$, that there exists a $k'$ such that every path from $v$ to $U'$ has length at most $k'$.
+However, since there is a path from $v$ to $v_0$, this would imply that there exists a $k'$ such that every path from $v$ to $U'$ has length at most $k'$.
 But this contradicts the fact that the lengths of the paths from $v$ to $U'$ form an increasing sequence. \end{proof}

 \begin{proof}[Proof of \cref{lem:embed-deep-tree}] First suppose that a spanning copy of $T$ can be found in every infinitely connected graph $H$.
 It is known that there exist infinitely connected graphs with arbitrarily high girth (see \cite[Chapter 8, Exercise 7]{Dies}); for instance, let $H_0$ be a cycle of length $k$, and for all $i\geq 1$, let $H_i$ be the graph obtained by adding a vertex $x_i$ and internally disjoint paths of length $\ceiling{k/2}$ from $x_i$ to every vertex in $H_{i-1}$, then let $H=\cup_{i\geq 0}H_i$.
 So $H$ is infinitely connected and has girth $k$.
-This proves that $T$ cannot have a cycle because there exists an infinitely connected graph in which every cycle is longer than the shortest cycle in $T$.
+This proves that $T$ is acyclic (i.e. $T$ is a forest) because otherwise there would be an infinitely connected graph in which every cycle is longer than the shortest cycle in $T$.